Wiki · Individual Player · Last reviewed June 23, 2026

 Arthur Mensch

 Arthur Mensch is a French AI entrepreneur, former Google DeepMind researcher, and co-founder and CEO of Mistral AI.
-He is associated with Europe's attempt to build frontier AI capacity through efficient models, open-weight releases, commercial platforms, and sovereignty-oriented infrastructure.
+He is associated with Europe's attempt to build frontier AI capacity through efficient models, open-weight releases, agentic enterprise products, custom model training, document intelligence, industrial AI, and sovereignty-oriented infrastructure.

 Snapshot